Learn how comets--the "dirty snowballs" of space--are formed. And if comets could support life!

 Comet History and Lore

 Most comets are unpredictable.
 Over the centuries, people were both awed and alarmed by comets because of this unpredictability—as if they were stars that suddenly appeared in the sky.
-Can you imagine a snowball over a mile wide appearing above your head?
+Can you imagine a object over a mile wide appearing above your head?

 Through the ages, comets were omens and portends—usually of doom and death and bad things.
 Comets were not good!
 Remember that it was a comet that probably wiped out the dinosaurs on Earth.
 That said, comets have also been taken as good omens by some historic figures, such a William the Conquerer.